 When you decide to undertake a home improvement project, you probably spend time considering style, color, and whether you'll need to hire a contractor or architect.
 But don't forget one more, especially important step: Determining whether you will need a building permit from your city or county, and if so, obtaining it (or making sure your contractor will do so).
 Here, we'll discuss how to take these steps regarding researching and obtaining a building permit.

 Building permits are written authorizations issued by a city or county to construct a project.
-They are required for most construction or remodeling projects, in order to ensure the safety of the work and its compliance with building, construction, and zoning codes.
-Although the exact process varies by location, the typical steps to obtaining a permit are:
+They are required for most construction or remodeling projects.
+Their purpose is to ensure the safety of the work and its compliance with building, construction, and zoning codes, for both the homeowners' personal safety and public safety, along with broader considerations.

 The projects most likely to require a permit are those that change the structure or use of a building or have the potential to create unsafe working conditions.
 For example, you will likely need a building permit to: